 The more momentum the group creates, the more this will spill over to each individual.
 Help each other!

 If you need a midweek check-in to keep you focused, ask for it.
 Do you need help with dialogue or characterization?
 Would you like help line-editing?
 What are you worried about?
 How can the group help?
-Be specific.

 9. Celebrate your successes